matter-labs/era-compiler-solidity/docs/01-installation.md

 | x86_64 |   ✅   |   ✅   |    ✅    |
 | arm64  |   ✅   |   ✅   |    ❌    |

+> [!IMPORTANT]
+> Please avoid using old distributions of operating systems, as they may lack the necessary dependencies or have outdated versions of them.
+> *zksolc* is only tested on recent versions of popular distributions, such as MacOS 11.0 and Windows 10.

 > [!WARNING]
 > [musl](https://musl.libc.org)-based builds are deprecated, but still supported to preserve tooling compatibility.